About Us

 Wausau, WI

-Kris has been working with Extension since 2004.
 Kris’s work covers the areas of forestry outreach to woodland owners and water quality improvement through soil health.
 She has been part of the team leading a program of broader outreach called Learn About Your Land, for new and beginning woodland owners.
 She has also worked with communities to facilitate dialogue around sense of place and the environment.

 Affiliate faculty